 Swrve’s in-app message QA testing functionality has two main purposes:

-- For your development team to send test messages to your QA devices to ensure that in-app messaging is up and running before you create your first campaign.
+- For your development team to test messages on a QA device to ensure in-app messaging is working properly before you create your first campaign.

-- For you to test out new in-app messages before you commit to launching them.
+- For you to test the content of new in-app messages before you launch a campaign.
 You can also pause active campaigns to QA test them.

 QA testing is available for campaigns in any of the following states:

 - Draft – You’ve created a new campaign but not launched it yet or unscheduled a Pending (scheduled) campaign.

 - Inactive – You’ve paused an Active campaign.